Multi-Task Learning in Natural Language Processing: An Overview: MTL Architectures for NLP Tasks

 In hierarchical signal pipeline, the outputs of tasks are used indirectly as external signals to help improve the performance of other tasks.
-For example, the predicted probability of the sentence extraction task is used to weigh sentence embeddings for a document-level classification task \cite{ifmms17}.
-For the hashtag segmentation task, \cite{mxp19} first predicts the probability of a hashtag being single-token or multi-token as an auxiliary task and further uses the output to combine single-token and multi-token features.
+For example, the predicted probability of the sentence extraction task can be used to weigh sentence embeddings for a document-level classification task \cite{ifmms17}.
+For the hashtag segmentation task, \citet{mxp19} first predict the probability of a hashtag being single-token or multi-token as an auxiliary task and further use the output to combine single-token and multi-token features.
 In \cite{sgqgtdlj19}, the output of an auxiliary entity type prediction task is used to disambiguate candidate entities for logical form prediction.
 The outputs of a task can also be used for post-processing.
-For instance, \cite{zzl20} uses the output of NER to help extract multi-token entities.
+For instance, \citet{zzl20} use the output of NER to help extract multi-token entities.